CharileWithZoe/SourceBrowserWithVim/README.md

 God bless me!

+## modification history
-2018/09/05 Support taglist and NERDTree for vim
+2018/09/05 Support taglist and NERDTree for vim.
+2018/09/20 Add ctags usage.

+## ctags usage：
+Ctrl＋］ Jump to the definition of the keyword which the mouse point to Ctrl＋T  Back to the last mark